Faithful-Resource-Pack/Docs/src/routes/pages/textures/texturing-guidelines.md

 ___

 ## Final Note
 These rules and guidelines are subject to change at any time.
-All changes to this document will be announced publicly.
-More images may be added in the future.
+Significant changes to this document will be announced publicly.

 ___

 ## Credits
 <p>
   Written by Pomi108 for use in the Faithful project
-  <br>Edited by Anonymous, Juknum and Fred figglehorn
+  <br>Edited by Anonymous, Juknum, and Fred figglehorn
   <br>Images compiled by Anonymous and Pomi108
   <br>Credit for images goes to various Faithful and Faithful contributors, Mojang Studios and Google Images
 </p>